Procedure Guide ·Emergency Vet Visit ·2026

 Exclusions & Limits

-Pre-existing conditions are excluded.
+Pre-existing conditions excluded.
 Some policies have per-incident limits separate from annual limits.
-Preventable situations (like leaving chocolate accessible) are still covered.
-Some policies don't cover emergencies arising from elective procedures.
-Check whether your policy has an annual maximum that could cap large emergency claims.
+Check whether your policy caps large emergency claims with an annual maximum.

 🇺🇸 US Pet Insurance Guide